CANADIAN DOLLAR PRICE OUTLOOK:

 - USD/CAD broke beneath crucial support earlier this week, opening the door to further weakness

 - The greenback stands on shaky footing as monetary policy looks to remain accommodative and politicians in Washington discuss further covid-related stimulus

 - Further still, IG client sentiment reveals USD/CAD could fall further since retail traders remain net-long

 USDCAD Freshly Updated Charts

-Monthly shows three targets.
-The first one is at 1.30889 – 343 pips above the current position; the second target is at 1.34607 – 726 pips above the current position; the third target is at 1.38687 – 1,126 pips above the current position.
-The rsi and the cmo are below the sell zone indicating further up movement to come from this pair in this time frame.
+Daily shows three targets.
+The first target is at 1.25947 – 107 pips below the current position; the second target is at 1.24857 – 216 pips below the current position and the third target is at 1.24168 – 283 pips below the current position.
+The rsi is just above the buy zone indicating further down movement to come before this pair turns up for a retracement.